10 of the Most Deadly Animals Found in Montana: Montana’s Fearsome Fauna

 Wolverines favor cold, remote terrains, often seen in alpine meadows, boreal forests, and Arctic tundras.
 They are solitary animals with vast territories, known for their strength and endurance, often traveling long distances in search of food.

-• Keen Sense of Smell: Their olfactory abilities are so sharp that wolverines can detect prey buried beneath the snow, making them efficient scavengers during winter months.
+• Sense of smell – Their olfactory abilities are so sharp that wolverines can detect prey buried beneath the snow, making them efficient scavengers during winter months.

 8. Grizzly Bears (Ursus arctos horribilis)